Artie Traum: Biography

 During the 1970s and 1980s, Artie Traum produced The Woodstock Mountains Revue featuring himself, his brother Happy, Roly Salley Pat Alger, John Sebastian, Arlen Roth, Maria Muldaur, Rory Block, Eric Andersen, Paul Butterfield and Paul Siebel.
 In the mid-1980s Traum teamed up with singer/songwriter Pat Alger (Thunder Rolls, Unanswered Prayers).
 The duo recorded the album From The Heart.
 Traum released his first solo album, Life on Earth, in 1977 on Rounder Records.

-Traum's 1994 release – the jazz project Letters From Joubee – captured #1 on the Smooth Jazz Radio Charts (Gavin AA chart).
+Traum's 1994 release – the jazz project Letters From Joubee – captured number one on the Smooth Jazz Radio Charts (Gavin AA chart).
 In 1999 his Meetings With Remarkable Friends – which included tracks featuring Traum playing with The Band, Bela Fleck, Jay Ungar, and other notables – received the Best Acoustic Instrumental Album award from the NAV.

 In 2003, Traum released a singer/songwriter project, South of Lafayette, which was featured on NPR's "All Things Considered".
 In 2007 Traum released the album Thief of Time.

 During recent years, Traum enjoyed a small side career as a documentary filmmaker.
 In 2002, his film Deep Water: Building the Catskill Water System (co-produced and co-directed with Tobe Carey and Robbie Dupree) was featured at the Woodstock Film Festival.
 Two years later, in 2004, Traum co-produced Hudson River Journeys: A Celebration of America's First River for WMHT Public Television.
 The latter film featured artist Len Tantillo and folksinger Pete Seeger.

 Traum also wrote numerous guitar instruction books, and hosted many video productions for his brother Happy's Homespun Music Instruction.
 Traum lived with his wife Beverly in Bearsville, New York, just outside Woodstock.
 At the time of his death, Traum had been at work on a memoir.
 Traum died of ocular cancer on July 20, 2008, at Bearsville, aged 65.